SocketMeister

 SocketServer

-handles thousands of concurrent connections with thread‑safe event dispatch. - Flexible data types: Exchange strings, byte arrays, numeric primitives, and custom serializable objects out of the box.
+handles many concurrent clients with thread-safe event dispatch. - Flexible data types: Exchange strings, byte arrays, and numeric primitives.
+For complex objects, serialize to string or byte[] (e.g., JSON).

 Requirements